If you have ever been a victim of whiplash, or if you know someone who has this injury, you know how much this neck

 But can whiplash make you dizzy?
 Can whiplash cause headaches or cause you to feel nauseous?

-The answer to all of these is a giant YES!
+The answer to all of these is YES!

 Of course, not everyone will have the same symptoms, but whiplash can not only cause you intense neck pain, but it can also cause one or all the problems listed above.

 One thing you will notice is a very stiff, painful neck.
 Symptoms of whiplash can occur between 2 hours and 48 hours after the injury (which isn’t always from being rear-ended).